-[7] reports also the result of applying Tilde to the dataset with the same settings (no 0 examples, 70% training, 30% testing): the achieved accuracy is 94.7% (they do not report execution time).
+[4] reports also the result of applying Tilde to the dataset with the same settings (no 0 examples, 70% training, 30% testing): the achieved accuracy is 94.7% (they do not report execution time).
 The difference with our results is due to two factors: the different experimental settings and the fact that we do not have used the discretization feature of Tilde.
+The reason why we did not use discretization is that we wanted to try the simplest approach and also that Aleph does not offer it, so the comparison would not have been totally fair.

-8 Conclusion
+8 Discussion and Conclusion